gunjan1909/marvel/README.md

     - Spider-Man: Brand New Day: July 31, 2026
     - Avengers: Doomsday: December 18, 2026
   - ### TV shows and specials
-    - Daredevil: Born Again Season 2: 24th March 2026
+    - Daredevil: Born Again Season 2: (streaming now)
     - X-Men '97 Season 2: Summer 2026
     - Vision Quest: 2026
     - Your Friendly Neighborhood Spider-Man Season 2: Fall 2026
-    - The Punisher Special: 2026
+    - The Punisher: One Last Kill: May 12, 2026

 ## MARVEL REPORTEDLY RE-EVALUATING ITS LINEUP AND FEW PROJECTS POSTPONED SO DATA IN THIS REPOSITORY MIGHT NOT BE ACCURATE.